jewettaij/moltemplate/examples/all_atom/force_field_AMBER/README.md

 Some force-fields (like COMPASS, and moltemplate's version of OPLSAA) include rules for assigning partial charges to atoms.
 Most force fields, including AMBER GAFF and GAFF2 do not.
 So GAFF and GAFF2 users will have to obtain atomic charges by some other means, probably by using 3rd-party tools.

-*Note: (In many of these examples, I obtained partial charges from the OPLSAA parameter file located [here](http://dasher.wustl.edu/tinker/distribution/params/oplsaa.prm).)*
+*WARNING: (In many of these examples, I obtained partial charges from the OPLSAA parameter file located [here](http://dasher.wustl.edu/tinker/distribution/params/oplsaa.prm).)*
 ***PLEASE DO NOT DO THIS!***
 This is not how the AMBER force field was intended to be used.